V3XL/RSPeer-install-for-Raspberry-Pi/README.md

 After this is done you should see your launcher appear in the "Connected Launchers" section at the following webpage: https://app.rspeer.org/#/bot/management

-Connect to the RPi via Remote Desktop and upon login you will be greeted with a message box and some options to choose from.
-Select the "Use default config" option.
+Connect to the RPi via VNC to manage the client.

 Original forum post:
 http://forums.rspeer.org/topic/1476/tutorial-setup-running-the-rspeer-launcher-on-a-raspberry-pi